The Abertillery Miners Institute – 1984-1985.

 Christmas 1984.

-The winter of 1984 was long and cold, the Christmas season was coming to soon, the remaining striking miners and their families were aided by food and clothes donations along with toys, monetary aid and clothing donations were received from Russia and Europe.
+The winter of 1984 was long and cold, the Christmas season was coming to soon, the remaining striking miners and their families were aided by food and clothes donations along with toys, monetary aid and clothing donations were received from Russia and countries in Europe.
 After the festive season the number of those returning back to work rose and buses were used by the N.C.B. to ship the men into the colliery.
 Morale at this time was at an all-time low.

 The Last Few Weeks of the Strike.